Scifabric/pybossa/doc/nginx.rst

 PyBossa is a python web application built using the Flask micro-framework.

-This guide describes how to make PyBossa run as a service or daemon permanmently in the background.
+This guide describes how to make PyBossa run as a service or daemon permanently in the background.
 This is useful if you want to run a production ready single PyBossa webserver.
+If you only want to test PyBossa please follow only :doc:`install`.

 Pre-requisites: